Apple vs Orange - Health impact and Nutrition Comparison

 Weight Loss & Diets

-Apples and oranges, like most fruits, are low in calories and fit well in most weight loss diets.
-Between the two, oranges are the preferred choice for low-calorie, low-fat, and low-carb diets.
+Apples and oranges, like most fruits, are low in calories and fit well in most weight-loss diets.
+They are both great choices for low-calorie, low-fat, and low-carb diets.

 Various studies have demonstrated the weight management benefits of including more fruits in healthy diets.
 Apples and oranges are no exceptions.